Birth and death in discrete Morse theory

-We can trace the critical points as $t$ varies via a bifurcation diagram as in Figure 1.2.
+We can trace the critical points as $t$ varies via a bifurcation diagram as in Figure \ref{curvebif}.
 Note that in this simple example, the diagram is merely the graph of $f_x(x,t)=0$ with $x$ on the vertical axis and $t$ on the horizontal.
-The two components of the curve intersect at $t=0$.

 We are concerned here with the following question.
-Suppose we have a simplicial complex $M$ and for each $0=t_0,t_1,\dots ,t_r=1$ we have a discrete Morse function $F_{t_i}:M\to\zr$ (the basics of discrete Morse theory are given in Section \ref{dmt}).
+Suppose we have a cell decomposition $M$ of a space $X$ and for each $0=t_0<t_1<\cdots <t_r=1$ we have a discrete Morse function $F_{t_i}:M\to\zr$ (the basics of discrete Morse theory are given in Section \ref{dmt}).
 We wish to study how the critical cells move in $M$ as $i$ varies and construct bifurcation diagrams similar to that in Figure 1.2.
-To do this, we need to extend the discrete Morse functions $F_{t_i}$ to such a function on the complex $M\times I$ and develop an algorithm to pair critical cells in each slice with those in the previous one.
-We carry this out first in the case where the triangulation of $M$ is the same for each $F_{t_i}$ (Section \ref{alg1}) and then extend this to the more general case where we allow the possibility that we have chosen a different cell decomposition $M_i$ of $X$ for each $i=0,\dots ,r$, assuming that for each $i$, $M_i$ and $M_{i+1}$ have a common subdivision (Section \ref{alg2}).
+To do this, we need to develop an algorithm to pair critical cells in each slice with those in the next one.
+We carry this out first in the case where the cell decomposition $M$ of $X$ is the same for each $F_{t_i}$ (Section \ref{alg1}) and then extend this to the more general case where we allow the possibility that we have chosen a different cell decomposition $M_i$ of $X$ for each $i=0,\dots ,r$, assuming that for each $i$, $M_i$ and $M_{i+1}$ have a common subdivision (Section \ref{alg2}).
 Section \ref{things1} contains general results about discrete gradient vector fields and refinements of them on subdivisions of complexes; these may be of independent interest to practitioners.
 In Section \ref{smooth} we justify our algorithms by explaining the parallels with families of smooth functions.
 In Section \ref{apps}, we show the results of running our algorithms on CT scans of the head, where the function in question is density.
 Minima correspond to cavities in the interior of the head.
 Also, in a series of renal scintigrams we trace the maxima of the intensity of radiation which correspond to the locations of the kidneys and bladder within the image.